 Target Grant Value.
 When determining the number of RSUs and PSUs to award to our NEOs, our Compensation Committee first determines the appropriate total grant date dollar value of each NEO's award, and then converts this dollar value into a number of RSUs and a target number of PSUs using the closing market price (or an average of closing market prices three days prior to the grant date) of our shares on the date of grant.
 We use the terms target grant value and target award value for PSUs to describe the grant value approved by our Compensation Committee, which is equal to the target number of PSUs awarded multiplied by the closing market price (or an average of closing market prices three days prior to the grant date) of our shares on the date of grant.
-This target grant value may in some cases be different than the accounting value of the PSU awards that we are required to report in the executive compensation tables that are included below.
+This target grant value may in some cases be different than the accounting value of the PSU awards that we are required to report in the executive compensation tables that are included below as those generally offered to our other employees (although vacation benefits may differ).